MicrosoftDocs/architecture-center/docs/virtual-machines/baseline-content.md

 Autoscale allows you to define different profiles based on different event types, such as time, schedule, or metrics.
 Metrics-based profiles can use built-in metrics (host-based) or more detailed metrics (in-guest VM metrics) that requires installing the Azure Monitor Agent to collect them.
 Every profile contains rules for scale-out (increase) and scale-in (decrease).
 Consider exploring all different scaling scenarios based on designed profiles and evaluate them for potential loop conditions that can cause a series of opposing scale events.
 Azure Monitor will attempt to mitigate this situation by waiting for the cooldown period before it scales again.

-Although Azure Virtual Machine Scale Sets in Flexible mode supports heterogenous environments, autoscaling of multiple profiles is not supported.
+Although Azure Virtual Machine Scale Sets in Flexible mode supports heterogenous environments, autoscaling of multiple profiles isn't supported.
 Consider creating different scale sets to manage them separately if you plan to use autoscale with more than one type of VM.

 Consider other aspects such as bootstrapping, graceful shutdowns, installing the workload and all its dependencies, and disk management when creating or deleting VMs instances.

 Stateful workloads might require extra management for managed disks that need to live beyond a workload instance.
 Design your workload for data management under scaling events for consistency, synchronization, replication, and integrity of the workload’s data.
-For those scenarios, consider [adding pre-populated disks to scale sets](/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-attached-disks#adding-pre-populated-data-disks-to-an-existing-scale-set).
+For those scenarios, consider [adding prepopulated disks to scale sets](/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-attached-disks#adding-pre-populated-data-disks-to-an-existing-scale-set).
 For use cases where scaling is used to prevent bottlenecks when accessing data, plan for partitioning and sharding.
 For more information, see [Autoscale best practices](/azure/azure-monitor/autoscale/autoscale-best-practices#autoscale-best-practices).

 > Refer to Well-Architected Framework: [RE:06 - Recommendations for designing a reliable scaling strategy](/azure/well-architected/reliability/scaling).